KBNLresearch/Hackalod/README.md

 # Hackalod
-This is the github repo created for the Hackalod 2021 (https://hackalod.com/)
+This is the github repo created for KB team for the Hackalod 2020/2021 (https://hackalod.com/)